MrDerrick-007/Quadruped_Robot_CPSP_Project/README.md

 - [x] Isaac Gym
     - [x] Install
     - [x] Try the first examples
-- [x] Add back to top links
+- [x] Import the fixed URDF in the Isaac environment
-- [x] Add Additional Templates w/ Examples
+- [x] Analyze and test of the Anymal example
-- [x] Add "components" document to easily copy & paste sections of the readme
+- [x] Create a new environment for the robot
-- [x] Multi-language Support
+- [x] Simulation
     - [x] Chinese
     - [x] Spanish